Link Query Language

 The base field of a link is itself an LQL query, conventionally named base.

-Inside base, the special expand selector matches like all but with one
+that matches like all but with one crucial difference:

-crucial difference: every match produces a separate link instance.
-Each
+every match produces a separate link instance.

-instance is then resolved on its own — from and to paths use reference
+Each link instance is then resolved on its own

-selectors (same, before, after) that take the base query name (prefixed
+that take the base query name (prefixed with @, e.g. @base)

-with @, e.g. @base) and anchor relative to that instance's match.
+and anchor relative to that instance's match.

 Here is a link definition that uses expand plus reference selectors: